Blog Post

 It’s not hard for cybercriminals to find a list of usernames.
 Most companies use common conventions for all of their accounts.
 Firstname.lastname@company.com or each employee’s first initial followed by their last name are two common approaches.

 This is even easier than step one.
-Here’s a list of common passwords from last year.
-Here’s another list.
+Here’s a list of common passwords.
+Here’s another.
 And another.
+As you can see, lists of the most common passwords are widely available.

 Now all the hacker has to do is pick a password and try it with all the accounts collected in step one.
 If the first one doesn’t work, they’ll simply move on to the next, again and again, for as long as they stay motivated.